Brownies with Irish Cream

 Make your own brown sugar by combining unsulphured molasses and sugar

 I know at this point, I must sound like a broken record but ’tis better to do it right the first time, right?
 I know that for me, I feel like crying when say, flour disappates in a gigantic puff explosion, lol.
 Baking materials–scratch that–FOOD can be soooo expensive!

 So here are a few tips:

 •Properly measure out your ingredients.
-A food scale set to grams works best for this but if you’re just baking for fun, you can get away with standard measuring cups–also remember to sift your dry ingredients together…esp when cocoa powder is involved, he’s somewhat of a tattle tale.
+A food scale set to grams works best for this but if you’re just baking for fun, you can get away with standard measuring cups–also remember to sift your dry ingredients together, especially when cocoa is involved.

 •When it comes to cookies and brownies, I personally think underbaking > overbaking.

 •They say that patience is a virtue and your baked goods will thank you if you allow them to get to room temperature. i.e.= your butter has softened to the point where you can leave behind a soft indentation.

 •Use QUALITY ingredients folks!
 Use the highest quality that you can afford.
 Many things like brown sugar and vanilla extract can be made yourself to ensure even greater quality control.
 I feel like great vanilla, eggs, chocolate are a few things that are particularly important.